How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Who this is for: Operators and founders in the $30K–$80K range who feel reactive, watch weeks blur together, and can’t clearly explain what actually moved the business forward.

-The Weekly Review Problem: Skipping weekly reviews for 4+ weeks leaves 67% of operators feeling lost and reactive, missing issues that a simple 90-minute review would catch 2–3 weeks earlier.
+The weekly review problem: Skipping weekly reviews for 4+ weeks leaves 67% of operators feeling lost and reactive, missing issues that a simple 90-minute review would catch 2–3 weeks earlier.

 What you’ll learn: How to build and run a five-part Weekly Review using the Data Review, Wins Documentation, Problems Identification, Next Week Planning, and System Check structure, supported by a Metric Tracking Dashboard and 5 Whys Root Cause Template.